ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 IDs.
 A proxy detects a conflict when it is not able to create a unique mapping using the Client Connection ID ({{conflicts}}).
-It can reject requests that would cause a conflict and indicate this to the client by replying with a CLOSE_CLIENT_CID capsule, with the close code set to CONFLICT.
+It can reject requests that would cause a conflict and indicate this to the client by replying with a CLOSE_CLIENT_CID capsule.
 In order to avoid conflicts, clients SHOULD select Client Connection IDs of at least 8 bytes in length with unpredictable values.
 A client also SHOULD NOT select a Client Connection ID that matches the ID used for the QUIC connection to the proxy, as this inherently creates a conflict.

 If the rejection indicated a conflict due to the Client Connection ID, the client MUST select a new Connection ID before sending a new request, and